npope/home-assistant-crestron-component/README.md

     unit_of_measurement: "F"
     divisor: 10
 ```
-Use this for any analog join in the control system that you would like to represent as a sensor in Home Assistant.

 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
 - _value_join_: analog join to represent as a sensor in Home Assistant
 - _device_class_: any device class [supported by the sensor](https://www.home-assistant.io/integrations/sensor/) integration.
 This mostly affects how the value will be expressed in various UIs.